Stereo Aereo

 “This game has it all: nice story mode, awesome rock music, and it's challenging as hell.”

 “Wow, what a surprise!
-This game is awesome, with amazing music and a cool story mode.
+This game is awesome, amazing music and a cool story mode.
 It's like Guitar Hero mixed with Raiden.
 Excellent!”

 “The music was very hit or miss; most songs were just okay.
 The two I liked the most happened to be the first and last stage songs, coincidentally.”